 Curtis is an experienced Substance Abuse Counselor who has provided groups and individual sessions for people in the Department of Corrections, people transitioning out of corrections as well as clients in the community.
 He currently sees clients individually, provides assessments and co-facilitates a variety of substance abuse groups including: The CHOICES Teen Group, Addiction 101 and OWI Groups.
 Curtis brings personal experience that helps him provide empathy and guidance on the path to recovery.

-Lexie is a Licensed Professional Counselor – IT and a Substance Abuse Counselor – IT.
-Lexie received her Master’s degree from the University of Wisconsin Oshkosh.
-Lexie works with adults, teens, and couples encountering depression, anxiety, substance abuse, relationship and family difficulties, grief and loss, LGBTQ+ issues, and other concerns.
-Approaches that Lexie uses to help her clients achieve their goals include CBT, DBT, mindfulness, dialectical behavioral, trauma-informed and solution-focused therapies.
+Lexie is a Licensed Professional Counselor and a Substance Abuse Counselor – IT with a Master’s degree from the University of Wisconsin Oshkosh.
+Lexie works with adolescents and adults encountering depression, anxiety, substance abuse, relationship and family difficulties, grief and loss, LGBTQ+ issues, trauma and other concerns.
+Lexie helps clients achieve their goals using CBT/REBT, DBT, mindfulness and solution-focused therapies.
 Lexie is also trained in EMDR (Eye Movement Desensitization and Reprocessing) for the treatment of PTSD, anxiety, depression and chronic pain.

 Carla is a Licensed Clinical Social Worker and the supervisor of our Stopping Abuse For Everyone (SAFE) program.
 She has experience working with individuals and families to address a wide range of emotional, behavioral, and relational issues including depression, stress- and anger-management, anxiety, grief and loss, trauma and family system issues.
 She provides a safe, supportive, and non-judgmental environment in which clients can explore the issues and challenges they face.
 It is in Carla’s professional interest to provide the most effective therapy to her clients by integrating a use of therapy techniques to include Cognitive-Behavioral, Motivational Interviewing, EMDR therapy, Strength-based, Mindfulness, and incorporating empirically supported practices.
 Carla strongly believes in the power of the therapeutic partnership to help uncover the strengths and resources we all possess in order to bring about the changes we desire in our lives.